epiphyt/embed-privacy/README.md

 1. Upload the plugin files to the `/wp-content/plugins/embed-privacy` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress.
-1. Embeded content will automatically be replaced by a placeholder and can be loaded on demand by your visitors.
-There are no additonal settings.
+1. Embedded content will automatically be replaced by a placeholder and can be loaded on demand by your visitors.
+There are no additional settings.

 == Frequently Asked Questions ==